POSITION IDENTIFICATION

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-5. Facilitates the registration process for Business students by preparing and compiling advisement materials in coordination with the academic departments of the College and planning, organizing, scheduling, and presenting individual and group advisement sessions that provide information and assistance regarding the requirements for admission to the College of Business Administration.
+5. Facilitates the registration and recruitment processes of COB students by preparing and compiling advisement materials in coordination with the academic units of the College and planning, organizing, scheduling, and presenting individual and group advisement sessions that provide information and assistance regarding the requirements for admission to COB.

-6. Helps ensure the success of Student Orientation Advisement and Registration (SOAR) Program by presenting incoming business students with requirements unique to the College of Business Administration, supervising the registration station used by business majors, advising individual students on courses, and determining how approved transfer credit applies towards a business degree.
+6. Helps ensure the success of MSU’s Student Orientation Advisement and Registration (SOAR) Program by presenting incoming business students with requirements unique to COB, ensuring COB academic unit leaders offer sufficient sections for SOAR participants, supervising the registration of COB majors, advising individual students on courses, and determining how approved transfer credit applies towards a business degree.

-8. Provides academic advisement to students majoring in Business Administration or a related field by being knowledgeable of the academic policies and procedures unique to the College of Business Administration as well as the University, guiding students in decision-making and learning how to accept responsibility for their decisions, assisting all students (not just advisees) seeking academic information, and directing students to resources within the University which provide additional assistance (e.g., financial aid, testing, career services, student employment).
+8. Provides academic advisement to COB students by being knowledgeable of the academic policies and procedures unique to COB as well as the University, guiding students in decision-making and learning how to accept responsibility for their decisions, assisting all students (not just advisees) seeking academic information, and directing students to resources within the University which provide additional assistance (e.g., financial aid, testing, tutoring labs, career services, and student employment).

-10. Coordinates the development of a retention plan for the College of Business Administration by researching the literature on student retention, attending workshops, conferences, and seminars specifically addressing student advisement and retention issues, and recommending alternatives designed to assist students in progressing towards degree completion.
+10. Coordinates the development of a retention plan for COB by researching the literature on student retention, attending workshops, conferences, and seminars specifically addressing student advisement and retention issues, and recommending alternatives designed to assist students in progressing towards degree completion.

-12. Maintains professional competence and expands the knowledge base and ability of the Advisement Center to serve the College of Business Administration and its students through involvement in professional organizations and attendance at professional development conferences/workshops and related activities.
+12. Maintains professional competence and expands the knowledge base and ability of the BAC to serve COB and its students through involvement in professional organizations, attendance at professional development conferences/workshops, self-directed training on advising technologies, and other related activities.

-16. Acts as liaison with University departments outside the College of Business Administration by meeting with faculty, staff, and department heads regarding policies, procedures, and changes to academic programs.
+15. Acts as liaison with University departments outside COB by meeting with faculty, staff, and academic unit leaders regarding policies, procedures, and changes to academic programs.

-17. Manages funds by overseeing departmental purchases.
+16. Manages BAC funds by overseeing departmental purchases.

 SUPERVISION